Trump Kisses QAnon Right on Its Big Wet Mouth

 At her primary victory party on Tuesday night, according to the Atlanta Journal-Constitution, Greene booted reporters and told the crowd, “We’re going to kick that bitch [Nancy Pelosi] out of Congress.”

 Republicans in Congress and the national Republican Party have done little to stop Greene, and in many cases are on her side.
 Per Politico, backers include the House Freedom Caucus’s fundraising arm, Rep. Jim Jordan, and White House Chief of Staff Mark Meadows.
-A spokesperson for House Minority Leader Kevin McCarthy told Politico that McCarthy has a “good and productive relationship” with both Cowan and Greene.
+In June, a spokesperson for House Minority Leader Kevin McCarthy said the representative found Greene’s remarks “appalling.”
+But a McCarthy spokesperson told Politico around the time of the election that McCarthy had a “good and productive relationship” with both Cowan and Greene.

 “The popularity and influence of QAnon has only grown, Republican leadership is generally unwilling to denounce the movement, Greene proved that open Qanon support isn’t a dealbreaker for voters, and Trump himself encourages QAnon followers by boosting them on Twitter,” View told Gizmodo.
 “Based on the current trajectory, I don’t see a scenario in which QAnon goes back to being a fringe oddity within the GOP.”